zzonyo/trust-docs-test/source/index.html.md

 ### Create API Key

 To be able to create signature you should first acquire an API key and the corresponding secret key.
 You can manage you API keys by login to your account at huobi.com and go to "API Management" under "Account" section.
+On June 5th, 2019, Huobi introduced API Key permission management, allow user to assign 3 permissions to each of their API Keys: Read-only, Withdraw, and Trade.
+Please check each endpoint below for its permission type.
+Only the API Key with proper permission could access the respective endpoints requiring authentication.

 <aside class="notice">You can bind an API key with an IP to prevent the key from expiring, otherwise a key will expire in 90 days</aside>